kefniark/ansible-haproxy-role/README.md

  - A reverse proxy for a pre installed web server : [Exemple 1](https://github.com/kefniark/ansible-haproxy-role/blob/master/docs/exemple-simple-server.yml)
  - A load balancer in front of web servers : [Exemple 2](https://github.com/kefniark/ansible-haproxy-role/blob/master/docs/exemple-loadbalancer.yml)

+To make this Role more reusable, it contains 3 different tags :
+ - haproxy_install : install haproxy on the host (apt/yum/...)
+ - haproxy_configure : task which create the /etc/haproxy/haproxy.cfg
+ - haproxy_service : tasks used to start/reload the service when there is a modification

 Example Playbook
 -------------------------